netgroup-polito/cloud_computing_labs/exercise-openstack/README.md

 The setup involves two hosts:

 -   **A first VM, hosting OpenStack**.
-This VM, running on CrownLabs, is based on Ubuntu 22.04 LTS and named `Ubuntu 22.04 - CloudVM`.
-    This VM is based on a cloud image, hence it includes the most common tools required for a production-grade server-based environment.
+On CrownLabs, we suggest the `Ubuntu 22.04 - CloudVM` VM, which is based on a cloud image running Ubuntu 22.04 LTS, hence it includes the most common tools required for a production-grade server-based environment.
     In Crownlabs, it has been configured to be *persistent* and console-only (hence, no GUI).
     This VM will host your DevStack environment.